This information will help you get ready for your dilation and curettage (D&C). It explains what to expect before

 A staff member will bring you to a dressing room and ask you to remove all of your clothing, jewelry, dentures, and contact lenses.
 The staff member will give you a hospital gown to put on.

 After you change into the hospital gown, you will meet your nurse.
 The nurse will bring you into the procedure room and help you onto the operating bed.
 If you feel cold, ask your nurse for some blankets.

 A member of your medical team will place an intravenous (IV) catheter (thin, flexible tube) into a vein, usually in your hand or arm.
 At first, you will get fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleep during your procedure).
 You will also be attached to equipment to monitor your heart rate, breathing, and blood pressure.

 You will get anesthesia (medication to make you sleep) through your IV.
 Once you’re asleep, your doctor will start your procedure.Back to top

 After Your Procedure

 - You will be taken to the Post Anesthesia Care Unit (PACU).
 In the PACU, a nurse will monitor your temperature, heart rate, breathing, and blood pressure.
 You may get oxygen through a thin tube that rests beneath your nose.
 You will stay in the PACU until you’re fully awake.

 - Once you’re fully awake, you will be brought to a second recovery area.
-You will be able to drink some tea or juice, eat a light snack, and see your visitors.
+You will be able to drink some tea or juice, and eat a light snack.

 - You may have some dull cramping in your lower abdomen (belly).
 Ask your nurse for medication to relieve any pain.
 Your doctor may also give you a prescription for pain medication to take at home.

 - You may feel drowsy from the effects of the anesthesia.
 It’s important to have someone with you for the first 24 hours after your procedure.